mv2731/mv2731.github.io/index.md

 # Interests

+* Sex-mediated differences in disease pathogenesis -- can expression of genes on Xi and Y explain some of the varying disease burden observed across different chronic conditions?
+* Representation in genomic datasets.
+* Selective learning to improve efficiency and accuracy across genome-related tasks.

 # Favorite Books

 * Howl's Moving Castle -- significantly better, though far less famous than the movie, with a much more coherent plot.